Grief and Loss

 - Problems sleeping, feeling numb, and emotional eating

-- Art Therapy: Through creating art, you are allowed to explore your emotions by engaging the left side of your brain; the cognitive side.
-You begin to attach meaning through your sensory experiences bringing hope back into your mind.
+- Art Therapy: Through creating art, you can explore your emotions.
+You begin to attach meaning through your sensory experiences, bringing hope back into your mind.

-- Play Therapy: Often used on children, play therapy is all about having fun with games.
-The use of games helps open up expression, allowing questions to form so grief and loss can be worked through.
+- Play Therapy: Often used on children, play therapy is all about processing emotions through play.
+Play, including the use of toys and games, helps open up expression, allowing questions to form and understanding to develop, so that grief and loss can be worked through.

 - Mindfulness: We help you consciously observe your feelings of grief and loss, so you are no longer hindered by these emotions and can live a fully functioning life.
-Yes, these thoughts and feelings may never disappear completely, but you will learn to let them be.
+Yes, these thoughts and feelings may never disappear completely, but you will learn to let them be and live with them.

 Children react to grief and loss differently than adults.
-Before the age of 5, children tend to believe death is reversible and though older children know this is false, they tend to believe death will never happen to them or anyone they know.
+Before the age of 5, children tend to believe death is reversible.
+Though older children know this is false, they tend to believe death will never happen to them or anyone they know.
 Children may begin to act younger than they are when dealing with grief and loss.
-Our child psychologists can help little ones accept death as we assist in the mourning process.
+Our child psychologists can assist in the mourning process and help little ones accept death.

-Adults understand that death is a part of life but sometimes coping becomes an impossibility.
-We encourage you to speak to us or your loved ones about the sadness you are experiencing so you may learn to understand how to cope with it.
+Adults understand that death is a part of life, but sometimes coping becomes an impossibility.
+We encourage you to speak to your loved ones and/or us about the sadness you are experiencing, so you may receive comfort and learn how to cope with it.